 - A. All calculations shall be consistent with the guidelines set forth in the BMP Manual, as amended herein. - B. Stormwater runoff from all development sites shall be calculated using either the Rational Method or the NRCS Rainfall-Runoff Methodology.
-Methods shall be selected by the design professional based on the individual limitations and suitability of each method for a particular site.
+Other methods shall be selected by the design professional based on the individual limitations and suitability of each method for a particular site and approved by the Municipal Engineer.